 Acting on behalf of the Federal Government, the German Space Agency at DLR designs and implements Germany’s Space Programme, which integrates all German space activities on the national and European level.

-The DLR Space Administration has started the initiative INNOspace® to promote innovations, technology transfer and new markets.
+The German Space Agency at DLR has started the initiative INNOspace® to promote innovations, technology transfer and new markets.

 The German ESA Business Incubation Centres (BICs) offer the only start-up programme in Germany that promotes company foundations based on technology transfers from and into the space sector from the initial phase up to the marketable product.
 In close collaboration with renowned partners the programme supports young companies for a period of up to two years.

 The start-ups receive financial and technical support as an incentive.

 The ESA BIC Start-up Challenge of the INNOspace Masters is looking for new technology transfer ideas and business models from earth into space and vice versa.
 Potential examples:

 Using new commercial approaches, Airbus is positioning itself as a European Leader and pioneer in the space sector with a strong focus on technology and industrial development.

-Airbus welcomes the opportunity to find external innovators with this award, in order to shape the future of commercial space together – along the complete aerospace value chain.
+Airbus welcomes the opportunity to find in the framework of this Challenge external innovators to shape the future of commercial space together – along the entire value chain.